chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 {% highlight python %}
 df = df.merge(pop, on='bundesland', how='left')
-df.info()
 {% endhighlight %}

 #### Official statistics on numbers of refugees

 Furthermore, official statistics on the monthly number of refugees are included in the analysis.
-These numbers are published by the Federal Office for Migration and Refugees, unfortunately in PDF format.
-However, a local initiative from Munich turns these documents into machine readable csv documents and makes them available online: https://github.com/muc-fluechtlingsrat/bamf-asylgeschaeftsstatistik.
-Moreover, they via the Freedom of Information Act they got access to data from before 2017 which was not published by the Federal Office for Migration and Refugees.
+These numbers are published by the [Federal Office for Migration and Refugees](http://www.bamf.de/DE/Infothek/Statistiken/Asylzahlen/Asylgesch%C3%A4ftsstatistik/asylgeschaeftsstatistik-node.html){:target="_blank"}, unfortunately in PDF format.
+However, a local initiative from Munich turns these documents into machine readable csv documents and makes them available [online](https://github.com/muc-fluechtlingsrat/bamf-asylgeschaeftsstatistik){:target="_blank"}.
+Moreover, they got access to data from before 2017 via the Freedom of Information Act, which was not published by the Federal Office for Migration and Refugees.

-I obtained the data needed for this analysis with an R script (get it here).
+I obtained the data needed for this analysis with an R script (get it [here](https://github.com/chodera/chodera.github.io/blob/master/assets/projects/7_violent_attacks_against_refugees_germany/asylgeschaeftsstatistik.R){:target="_blank"}).
 Here, we only need to load the data:

 {% highlight python %}
 statistik = pd.read_csv('data/asylmonatszahlen.csv')
-statistik.head()
 {% endhighlight %}

 The steps of preparing this data set for analysis are done in the following section.

 ## 3. Analyzing the data

+Now that we got the data together, we are ready to begin with the analysis.

 ### Attacks over time

-First, let's prepare the data from the "Chronik": aggregate by month (setting date as index) and count number of attacks.
+First, let's prepare the data from the "Chronik": aggregate by month (setting date as index) and count the number of attacks.

 {% highlight python %}